gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

 ★.1.
 No DNi needed!
 I don't know if doubles count, but I won't INT unless you're a friend of ours, sorry 😞.
-We don't mind if any of our friends have the same kins as us 👍.\
+We don't mind if any of our friends have the same kins as mei 👍.\

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;